 ‘Conditional sale’ agreements work in a similar way - ownership is conditional on making all the payments, and if not, the company can take the goods back.

 In both cases, you can’t sell the goods until the agreement has come to an end, and if you don’t keep up your repayments the goods can be repossessed.

 However, if you’ve paid at least a third of the total amount payable, the company can’t seize the goods without getting a court order first.

 Anyone offering credit needs to be authorised by the Financial Conduct Authority (FCA), so you have important rights should anything go wrong.

 Typical complaints include:

-However, if you are unhappy or want to complain your first step should be to contact the firm or store where you bought them.
 If you don’t get a satisfactory response within eight weeks you can complain to the Financial Ombudsman Service.

-How to get out of a hire purchase deal
+How to cancel a hire-purchase deal